USCGC Comanche (WPG-76): World War II

-On 29 January 1943, Comanche was underway with the USCGC Tampa and USCGC Escanaba, out of St. John's, Newfoundland, escorting convoy SG-19, consisting of Dorchester, SS Biscaya, and SS Lutz for Greenland.
+On 29 January 1943, Comanche was underway with the USCGC Tampa and USCGC Escanaba, out of St. John's, Newfoundland and Labrador, escorting convoy SG-19, consisting of Dorchester, SS Biscaya, and SS Lutz for Greenland.
 During the early morning of 3 February 1943 the German submarine U-223 fired five torpedoes at the convoy.
 One of the first torpedoes struck and exploded against Dorchester, on her starboard side in the machinery spaces.
 The escort vessels' first indication of trouble came from the convoy at 0102 on that morning, when a white flash was observed to come from Dorchester, just abaft her smokestack.
 This flash was followed by a clearly visible cloud of black smoke and the sound of an explosion.
 There followed immediately two blasts from the whistle of Dorchester and lights were seen to flash on in numerous spots on the ship.
 At 0104 the officer of the deck of Comanche, which was approximately 2500 yards on the port beam of Dorchester, sounded the general alarm and all stations were manned.
 At 0112, Comanche, in accordance with pre-arranged instructions, commenced maneuvering to intercept and destroy any enemy submarines in the vicinity.
 At this time all lights left burning on Dorchester went out and it is believed she sank immediately after this at 0120.

 At 0226 instructions were received from the escort commander, aboard Tampa, for Comanche to proceed to the scene of the sinking and cooperate with Escanaba in the rescue of survivors.
 Upon arriving at the scene at 0302 Comanche passed through an oil slick in which numerous red life jacket lights were seen burning, but upon attempting to pick up some of these, it was discovered that the men in the jackets, close aboard, had already perished or had become unconscious and were unable to respond or act in any way.
 At 0345, forty survivors from a lifeboat were brought aboard Comanche as she screened Escanaba against submarine attack.
 Altogether Comanche rescued a total of 97 survivors, mostly through utilizing a new rescue technique involving the use of a "retriever."
 This technique involved having a crewman, dressed in a special suit, jump overboard with a line tied around him.
 The retriever would then grab hold of a survivor and crewmen on board the cutter would then haul both men on deck.
 With the survivors suffering from hypothermia and therefore unable to climb aboard a rescuing vessel, the retriever method proved to be the only way to save lives.
 Three officers and nine enlisted men from Comanche acted as retrievers that night.
 A contemporary report noted: